ivats2911/Facial-recognition/README.md

 3.In final step we have to run Reco.py to recongnize the faces.

-U should delete the old data set first while to run this project from start.
+U should delete the old data set first  to run this project from start.